SchulzLab/SNEEP/README.md

 make
 ```

+We tested the code only on a linux machine.

 # Download Zenodo repository
 Additionally, to the GitHub repository, which contains the source code and small example files, we created a [Zenodo repository](https://doi.org/10.5281/zenodo.4892591).
 The repository allows the easy download of larger data files required to run SNEEP and contains 4 files, explained in more detail in the following.